 A psychiatric technician is someone who cares for people that have a mental illness or a developmental disability, and provides them with therapeutic care.
 Psychiatric technicians work in psychiatric hospitals, residential mental health facilities, and related healthcare settings.
-They may spend much of their shift on their feet, and they have a relatively high rate of injury.

 Would you make a good psychiatric technician?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 Psychiatric technicians typically do the following:

 Many psychiatric technicians work with patients who are severely developmentally disabled and need intensive care.
 Others work with patients undergoing rehabilitation for drug and alcohol addiction.
 Their work varies depending on the types of patients they work with.

 Psychiatric technicians work as part of a medical team, under the direction of physicians and alongside other healthcare professionals, including psychiatrists, psychologists, psychiatric nurses, social workers, and therapists.
-Because they have such close contact with patients, psychiatric technicians can have a great deal of influence on patients' outlook and treatment.
+Because they have such close contact with patients, psychiatric technicians can have a great influence on patients' outlook and treatment.

 Psychiatric technicians work in psychiatric hospitals, residential mental health facilities, and related healthcare settings, such as drug or alcohol treatment centres.
 They may care for patients whose illnesses make them disoriented, uncooperative, or violent.
 They often spend much of their shift on their feet.